A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

 The enrollment-level survival curve induced by the weekly hazards is then reconstructed as

 with fixed-horizon event risk obtained by complementarity,

-The dynamic arm's neural anchor is a \textit{neural discrete-time survival model}, also implemented on the person-period representation.
+The Family~A's neural anchor is a \textit{neural discrete-time survival model}, also implemented on the person-period representation.
 Instead of assuming a linear relationship between covariates and the interval hazard, this family uses a neural architecture to model the weekly hazard flexibly across intervals.
-Conceptually, this replaces the linear predictor in Equation~\ref{eq:linear_discrete_hazard} with a nonlinear function $f_{\theta}(\mathbf{x}_{it})$, allowing more complex interactions while preserving interval-based time-to-event prediction \cite{KvammeBorgan2019DiscreteSurvival,Wiegrebe2023DeepSurvivalReview}.
+Conceptually, this replaces the linear predictor in Equation~\ref{eq:linear_discrete_hazard} with a nonlinear function $f_{\theta}(\mathbf{x}_{it})$, allowing more complex interactions while preserving interval-based time-to-event prediction \citep{KvammeBorgan2019DiscreteSurvival,Wiegrebe2023DeepSurvivalReview}.

 where $\sigma(z) = \big(1 + e^{-z}\big)^{-1}$ is the logistic link.